othmane99/Lidar_Raspberry_Project/README.md

 # Presentation video

 In part of this project, I made a small video where I introduce myself, my domain and brief introduction of this project.
-Here is the video link, any remarks are welcome.
+Here is the video link https://www.youtube.com/watch?v=NRgoj4NTX80, any remarks are welcome.